Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 17,218, 7,022 total housing units (homes and apartments), and a median house value of $188,865, Foley real estate is some of the most expensive in Alabama, although Foley home values aren't among America's most expensive.
+With 17,218 people, 7,022 houses or apartments, and a median cost of homes of $190,265, Foley real estate is some of the most expensive in Alabama, although Foley home values aren't among America's most expensive.

 Single-family detached homes are the single most common housing type in Foley, accounting for 68.69% of the city's housing units.
 Other types of housing that are prevalent in Foley include large apartment complexes or high rise apartments ( 15.20%), duplexes, homes converted to apartments or other small apartment buildings ( 8.92%), and a few mobile homes or trailers ( 6.16%).